lilyliu2021/OrangeHRM/README.md

 npm run test

 ```
-# generate a test report using Cypress and Mochawesome
+# Generate a test report using Cypress and Mochawesome
 Mochawesome generates a detailed HTML report with information about test suites, test cases, and their results.

 ## Setup